muke5hy/serverless-nodejs-image/README.md

 $ make lambda
 ```

-It will create `aws-lambda-image.zip` at project root.
+It will create `serverless-lambda-image.zip` at project root.
 You can upload it.

 ### Configuration